 - Pixel 3 XL: 158 x 76.7 x 7.9mm

-We also presume the Pixel 4 XL won't have a notch at the top of its display like the Pixel 3 XL as a bezel is required to fit in the Google Soli chip and the extra sensors Google has confirmed for the Pixel 4.
+The Pixel 4 and 4 XL feature a square camera housing with dual cameras in the top left corner however, while the 2018 devices have a single camera lens.
+The Pixel 4 XL also ditches the notch at the top of its display - which the Pixel 3 XL has - and replaces it with a bezel to fit in the Google Soli chip and the extra sensors found on the Pixel 4 handsets.

 - Pixel 3: 5.5-inch, Full HD+, 60Hz

 - Pixel 3 XL: 6.3-inch, Quad HD+, 60Hz

 - Pixel 4 XL: 6.3-inch, Quad HD+, 90Hz

 The Google Pixel 4 and Pixel 4 XL both have a bezel at the top and bottom of their displays in order to fit in those extra sensors we mentioned.

 The Pixel 4 has a display 5.7-inch display, while the Pixel 4 XL's display is set at 6.3-inches, meaning the Pixel 4 offers a slight increase on the Pixel 3's 5.5-inch display, while the Pixel 4 XL sticks with the same size as the Pixel 3 XL but without the notch.

 Both Pixel 4 devices offer a 90Hz refresh rate like the OnePlus 7T, which should deliver a much smoother experience than the Pixel 3 and Pixel 3 XL models and their 60Hz refresh rates.